uvsmtid/vagrant-boxes/fedora-21-server-minimal/readme.md

 Fedora 21 Server was installed using [netinstall x86_64 ISO image][1] with SHA256 hash `56af126a50c227d779a200b414f68ea7bcf58e21c8035500cd21ba164f85b9b4`.

+The size of the disk image `virtual_size: 138` in `metadata.json` indicates 128 GiB converted to GB and rounded up to 1GB.

 Single 128 GiB disk storage is partitioned into:
 * The 1st partition partition is 1024 MiB ext4 mounted as `/boot`.
 * The 2nd partition is a single LVM physical volume for `fedora-server`